bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 It's almost like end to end encryption.
 Like end-to-end encryption.
 The catch is that it's expensive for the server to do the computation.
-So you know the server has to invest a lot of effort to kind of answer your query.
+The server has to invest a lot of effort to kind of answer your query.
 So you might need to eventually pay them or like in some way incentivize their their behavior

 Speaker 4: 01:03:23

-How expensive is it so expensive as?
-For the entire Bitcoin transaction history Blockchain wouldn't be able to run on a single server no matter how big you are trying to buy?
+How expensive?
+Is it so expensive as for the entire Bitcoin transaction history Blockchain wouldn't be able to run on a single server no matter how big you are trying to buy?

 Speaker 1: 01:03:40